hypothe/rt2_assignment1/README.md

 ### StateMachine

 The only choice worth of note probably regards the fact that the current robot state can be changed by either the user's input (1: start, -1: stop) or the action reaching its goal (2: action ended): in the latter case the state of the goal objective is retrieved, and a check is made on whether the action was succesful or not.
-If it was system starts again by defining a new random goal point, otherwise the robot will stop and wait for new user inputs.
+If it succeeded then it starts again by defining a new random goal point, otherwise the robot will stop and wait for new user inputs.

 ## Documentation